s0lst1c3/gamewarden/README.md

 The first step is to create a circuit to control the blue LED.
 To do this, connect GPIO Pin #17 to a 220 Ohm resistor.
 Connect the negative (unused) end of the 220 Ohm resistor to the anode (positive) end of the blue LED (hint: it's the end with the longer piece of wire).
 Connect the cathode (negative) end of the blue LED (the end with the shorter piece of wire) to an unused ground pin.

-between the blue lED, GPIO Pin #17 and a ground
 ![blue led](./docs/imgs/blue-led.png)

 The second step is to create a circuit to control the red LED.
 To do this, connect GPIO Pin #25 to a 220 Ohm resistor.
 Connect the negative (unused) end of the 220 Ohm resistor to the anode (positive) end of the red LED (hint: it's the end with the longer piece of wire).
 Connect the cathode (negative) end of the red LED (the end with the shorter piece of wire) to an unused ground pin.